 This analysis includes information of the 22 countries that are part of the Regional Cooperative Agreement for Research (RCA): Australia, Bangladesh, Cambodia, China, Fiji, India, Indonesia, Japan, Laos, Malaysia, Mongolia, Myanmar, Nepal, New Zealand, Pakistan, Palau, Philippines, Singapore, South Korea, Sri Lanka, Thailand, and Viet Nam.
 The findings presented in this report include analysis of internal data provided by IAEA and information provided by national experts through the implementation of an online survey conducted between February to April, 2020.
 From the total 22 countries, 19 participated in the online survey.
 The three countries that did not take part on the online survey were Fiji, New Zealand, and Singapore

 The map below shows all the countries that are part of this study.

-Figure 3: Map of the 22 countries that participate in the mutation breeding RCA programme
+Figure 3: Map of the 22 countries that participate in mutation breeding projects under the RCA programme